 It is much more challenging than you might hear it to be.
 The puzzles progress from the beginner level to the advanced classes to check your progress in mastering the chess strategy.
 Most of the challenges belong to the intermediate category, and you get the chance to polish yourself in the field of chess.

 Winning Chess Tactics by Yasser Seirawan

-The book Winning Chess Tactics by Yasser Seirawan is the prime example of the term itself.
+Winning Chess Tactics by Yasser Seirawan ☍ is a prime example of the term itself.
 It is the ultimate guide to ace the chessboard game using the appropriate chess strategy and tactics.

 The book also deals with the various applied tactics by high-level chess players to give you the confidence and the best concept.
-This book is perfect for beginner chess players while it also takes the intermediate players through a smooth sail.
+It is perfect for chess beginner players while it also takes the intermediate player through a smooth sail.

 Chess Strategy for Club Players by Herman Grooten

 Guided through a walk-through the chess coach Herman Grooten ☍ himself, this book has won awards for the impact it has made on chess players out there.
 The book makes a perfect fit to teach the middlegame tactics in chess for beginner players.